apify/actor-whitepaper/.actor/DATASET_SCHEMA.md

 ### TODOs

+- Do we need `description` and `name` here?
+Shouldn't we assign it a name when the schema is referenced in the `OUTPUT_SCHEMA.json`?
 - Should one of the views be default?
-- Perhaps the visutalization's `properties` should be called `itemProperties` as it's not property of the whole component but one item
+- Perhaps the visualization's `properties` should be called `itemProperties` as it's not property of the whole component but one item